ArcanjoQueiroz/ubuntu/README.md

 ## Ubuntu Installation Script

-This project is a shell script to install utilities, programming languages and binaries in Ubuntu **18.04.1 LTS** in one command!!!
+This project is a shell script to install utilities, programming languages and binaries in Debian/Ubuntu-based operating systems in one command!!!

 ### Installing